Drop App Review: How to Get Cash Back On Top of Credit Card Rewards

 Every time I go to the mall, I’m reminded of why I love shopping online.

 I hate sitting in traffic, trying to find a parking space, and standing in long lines.
-And the crowds don’t generally help the experience, either.
+The crowds don’t generally help the experience, either.

 Online shopping is the opposite.
 Plus, with online shopping, you can easily comparison shop to find the best possible deal.
-You can take your time and look for extra discounts, promo codes, or coupons.
+You can take your time and look for extra discounts, promo codes, or coupons without feeling rushed or claustrophobic.

 Some apps have also made it easier to earn even more from your online purchases.
 They let you earn extra cashback on your transactions and redeem those rewards for money or gift cards.

-But with so many apps on the market, it can be confusing to see which one is best.
+But with so many apps on the market, it can be confusing to figure out which one is best.
 Read our Drop review to see if this cash-back app should join your arsenal or if you should avoid downloading it.

 What is the Drop App?